ashishkarki/url-shortener-v3/README.md

 ```

 4. Basically, as you might see, the connection to DB went haywire.
 In this particular case, our Mongoose ODM/tool tried connect to a DB, any DB but we have so far not provided it any any connection-string/db-uri/db-address/whatever.

-5. Listen up!!.
+5. <div style="color:salmon">Listen up!!.
 This is the most important and slightly tedious part of getting the app running.
 If you properly read the Database sub-section of the Tech Stack section above, you know that we are using MongoDB Atlas for our DB needs.
 That is we have not used any local installation of DB (this is entirely possible especially if the local DB is MongoDB).
 Please follow the steps directly below to get Atlas configured.

    i.
 If required, register for Atlas here: https://www.mongodb.com/cloud/atlas.